jasudh/jasudh/README.md

 🚀 Aspiring DevOps Engineer | Passionate about Automation, Linux & Cloud
 🔧 Exploring tools like Git, Docker, Kubernetes & AWS
-📚 Currently learning GitHub, Branching, and CI/CD
+📚 Currently learning GitHub and CI/CD
 💡 Always curious to learn and grow in the world of DevOps!

 ---